Does Dairy Cause Acne?

 Tip 3: Try to get at least 8 hours of sleep per night (bonus if you can get up 10)!

 FACTS: If you struggle to get to bed early consistently during the week (um same), you can always experiment with different bedtime routines.
 Anything that’s destressing and gets you into a nice, calming head space would be ideal.
-Maybe light a scented candle, do some gratitude journaling, and enjoy a cup of green tea.
+Maybe light a scented candle, do some gratitude journaling, and enjoy a cup of herbal tea.

 So rather than focusing on removing specific foods to promote healthy skin, concentrate on overall self-care and a balanced lifestyle that includes a healthy eating plan, good sleep and plenty of hydration in between.
 If you are concerned about acne, please consult a dermatologist for appropriate treatment but remember that you can still enjoy dairy!